-Release Criteria: Criteria specified in the behavior plan, which, once met, would result in the termination of the use of the specific restrictive measure for that incident.
-The criteria for release should identify cues that are unique to the member for determining if he or she appears to be calm and is no longer exhibiting behavior that puts someone at imminent risk of harm.
+Release Criteria: criteria specified in the behavior plan, which, once met, would result in the termination of the use of the specific restrictive measure for that incident.
+The criteria for release should identify cues that are unique to the member for determining if member is no longer exhibiting behavior that puts someone at imminent risk of harm.
+The member does not have to be "calm" or compliant before the release of the restrictive measure.
 Upon release, staff must offer the member the opportunity to move about.
 If appropriate to the situation, the staff should also give the member the opportunity to have food and drink and to attend to their other needs.
 The member must be released when one of the following occurs:

-• The criteria outlined in the plan is met.

-- If the criteria for releasing the individual from isolation, seclusion, or protective equipment have not been met within 60 minutes of the first use of the restraint. - When the use of an approved manual restraint has lasted 15 continuous minutes. - When the member's behavior has not been dangerous and he or she has been calm for five full minutes. - If there are any threats to the member's health or well-being from use of the measure.
+- The criteria outlined in the plan is met. - If the criteria for releasing the individual from isolation, seclusion, or protective equipment have not been met within 60 minutes of the first use of the restraint. - When the use of an approved manual restraint has lasted 15 continuous minutes. - When the member's behavior has not been dangerous and he or she has been calm for five full minutes. - If there are any threats to the member's health or well-being from use of the measure.

-Restraint: Any device, garment or physical hold that restricts the voluntary movement of, or access to, any part of an individual's body and the individual cannot easily remove it.
+Restraint: any device, garment or physical hold that restricts the voluntary movement of, or access to, any part of an individual's body and the individual cannot easily remove it.

-Restraint to Allow Healing: The treatment of acute medical conditions such as lacerations, fractures, post-surgical wounds, skin ulcers or infections may require the use of a restrictive measure to allow healing.
+Restraint to Allow Healing: the treatment of acute medical conditions such as lacerations, fractures, post-surgical wounds, skin ulcers or infections may require the use of a restrictive measure to allow healing.
 The use of a restraint to allow healing must include a protocol for use.
 The protocol must be for the specific device or procedure, include the rationale for its use, and specify the limited period of time it may be used.
 LCI must submit a restrictive measures request to DHS if the restraint to allow healing will be utilized for more than three months.

-Restrictive Measure (RM): The term used to encompass any type of manual restraint, isolation, seclusion, protective equipment, medical procedure restraint or restraint to allow healing as defined in this policy/procedure and DHS RMGS.
+Restrictive Measure (RM): the term used to encompass any type of manual restraint, isolation, seclusion, protective equipment, medical procedure restraint or restraint to allow healing as defined in this policy/procedure and DHS RMGS.

-Seclusion: A restrictive measure in which staff physically set the individual apart from others inside a room using locked doors equipped with a pressure-locking mechanism.
+Seclusion: a restrictive measure in which staff physically set the individual apart from others inside a room using locked doors equipped with a pressure-locking mechanism.
 Seclusion does not include the use of devices like "wander guards" or similar products that may also involve locking doors.
 The use of seclusion as a form of behavior modification or as a consequence for non-compliance is not allowed.
 Seclusion may only be used as a response to a behavior that involves an imminent risk of harm and for the shortest duration possibly to maintain safety.
+Half doors, gated barriers, or any barrier without a viewing window or monitor and pressurized lock that an individual cannot remove or open on their own are prohibited from being used for seclusion.
 Examples of appropriate use of seclusion are to ensure safety of the individual and others due to prolonged physical aggression or to clear an area of harmful items, such as broken glass.
 The BSP must indicate the method used to safely transport a member to seclusion.
 See requirements for Seclusion in the Policy.

-Voluntary Movement: In relation to restrictive measures, voluntary movements are movements the individual is able to control and that are purposeful.
+Voluntary Movement: in relation to restrictive measures, voluntary movements are movements the individual is able to control and that are purposeful.